 Have you ever noticed that your smile is different?
 Are your canines (eye teeth) closer than usual to your two front teeth?
 Is your smile similar to the picture displayed to the right?
-Then you may have a common genetic dental problem known as congenitally missing lateral incisors.

 Missing lateral incisors is when the teeth adjacent to the upper front two teeth are missing.
 This trait is genetic, so if your lateral incisors are missing then you inherited this feature.